Responsible Office – Department:

 May 25, 2021

-Daemen College is committed to protecting the safety, health and well-being of all its employees and campus community.
+Daemen University is committed to protecting the safety, health and well-being of all its employees and campus community.
 Daemen strives to maintain a workplace free from the influences of illegal drugs and substance abuse pursuant to the Drug Free Workplace Act (41.U.S.C.
 701) and the Drug Free Schools and Communities Act (20 U.S.C.
 1145g.).

 To ensure all employees are aware of their role in supporting our drug-free workplace program:

-· All new hires will receive a copy of the Drug Free Workplace Policy and sign an acknowledgement and agreement to comply with the College’s Drug Free Workplace Policy.
+· All new hires will receive a copy of the Drug Free Workplace Policy and sign an acknowledgement and agreement to comply with the University’s Drug Free Workplace Policy.
 A signed copy will be maintained in the employee’s personnel file;

 · All employees are required to complete Drug Free Workplace Training upon hire and periodically thereafter;